ai-eryany/pancakeswap/README.md

       - Call Vars like this: `file.var;`
   15. Always use `rem` instead of `px`, if you want to use `px` use the function `ConvertPxToRem()`
   16. Use `rem` over `px`, if you want to use `px` convert it using the functions inside `./styles/atomic/root_functions.scss`
+  17. Use the provided atomic designs when it comes to buttons, links, or animation.
+  18. Don't reinvent the wheel.
 ## Testing Code

 - You can test your code by compiling only the `./styles/main/main.scss` file